cytomining/CytoTable/docs/source/overview.md

 CytoTable performs various types of data transformations.
 This section help define terminology and expectations surrounding the use of this terminology.
-One or all of these may be used by CytoTable depending on the way it is configured.
+CytoTable might use one or all of these depending on user configuration.

 ### Data Chunking